KhardanOne/CarND-Behavioral-Cloning-P3/writeup.md

 My model starts with image cropping and normalization (model.py lines 38-39)

-They are followed by 3 convolution layers rangind from 7 * 7 to 3 * 3 kernel sizes, interspersed with max-pooling with 4 * 4 kernel sizes and RELUs.
+They are followed by 3 convolution layers ranging from 7 * 7 to 3 * 3 kernel sizes, interspersed with max-pooling with 4 * 4 kernel sizes and RELUs.
 The very first convolitional layer uses 2 * 2 stride to decrease the size (model.py lines 40-48).

-After flattening the resulting width of the fully connected layer is 12800.
+After the flattening step the resulting width of the fully connected layer is 1280.
 After a Dropout layer of 0.3 other two fully connected layers come with RELUs.

 The last layer contains only a single node, which provides the steering angle.